• Menu

 Chetumal

 Besides enjoying the plethora of water sports or calm ecological walks in the jungle, you can make Chetumal your base to visit a few other sites.
 The first is the adorable fishing village of Calderitas.
-Here you can get the best seafood and sometimes experience water that is somehow, even MORE clearer than Chetumal.
-Other things to do from Chetumal include visiting the archaeological site of Oxtankah, another fishing village called Mahahual, and you’ll definitely want to discover El Palmar.
+Here, you can get the best seafood and sometimes experience water that is somehow even clearer than Chetumal.
+Other things to do from Chetumal include visiting the archaeological site of Oxtankah and another fishing village called Mahahual.
+You’ll definitely want to discover El Palmar.
 Only 20 miles from the capital city, El Palmar might be one of Quintana Roo’s best-kept secrets.
-It is considered an ecotourism spot with its natural pools offering chairs, food and bottled drinks to tourists.
+It is considered an ecotourism spot with its natural pools offering tourists chairs, food and bottled drinks.

-Chetumal might not be the most lively city to visit but it is a great location to move around and enjoy a lot of what Quintana Roo can offer.
+Chetumal might not be the most lively city, but it is a great place to explore and enjoy Quintana Roo’s offerings.

 Coba